 Feature image credit: (left) @its.albert.yoon (Instagram), (middle) @koo.photo (Instagram), (right) @themrlsfq (Instagram)

-We would like to invite you to join our New Private Community Group!
-Here you are free to ask questions, share your love for food, and explore the Klang Valley community!
-We will also regularly post about casual promos and latest findings.
+We would like to invite you to join our New Telegram Group!
+We will regularly post about good food, casual promos, giveaways, and interesting findings in Malaysia.